gpaumier/gp2/src/pages/play/2006 Libertin.rst

 Morality, thievery, Encyclopédie
 ================================

 "Libertinage is the faculty to separate sex from love, mates from mating, in a word, libertinage is all about nuance and accuracy."
-This is what a philandering Diderot tells his wife, as he is constantly solicited and needs to write the *Encyclopédie*’s article about Morality.
+This is what a philandering Diderot tells his wife, as he is constantly solicited and needs to write the *Encyclopédie*'s article about Morality.

 *Le Libertin* is a play by French author Éric-Emmanuel Schmitt (also adapted into `a movie <http://www.imdb.com/title/tt0214878/>`__) that we staged with a group of friends from my college drama club back in 2006.